Kinto/kinto/docs/overview.rst

 It's hard for frontend developers to respect users privacy when building applications that work offline, store data remotely, and synchronise accross devices.
-Existing solutions either rely on big corporations that crave for user data, or require a non-trivial amount of time and expertise to setup a new server for every new project.
+Existing solutions either rely on big corporations that crave user data, or require a non-trivial amount of time and expertise to setup a new server for every new project.

-We want to help developers focus on the frontend, and we don't want the challenge of storing user data to get in their way!
-The path between a new idea and starting into production should be short!
+We want to help developers focus on the frontend, and we don't want the challenge of storing user data to get in their way.
+The path between a new idea and deploying to production should be short!

-Also, we believe data belongs to the users, and not to the application authors.
+Also, we believe data belong to the users, and not necessarily to the application authors.
 Applications should be decoupled from the storage location, and users should be able to choose where their personal data are stored.

-We envision mutualisation and self-hosting: the backend is deployed, secured and scaled only once and efforts are capitalized.
+The backend can often be universal, generic and resuable.
+We envision mutualisation of services and self-hosting: the backend is deployed, secured and scaled only once for several applications.

 .. _use-cases: